eigentechnologies/cpip/README.md

 ## Other Things to Note

 #### Conda Configuration

-`cpip` is tested to work with default `conda` configuration settings.
-Changing some settings may yield unexpected results.
+The only change made to the configuration is that `defaults` is removed from the `channels` key in order to enforce better consistency.
+Changing other settings may yield unexpected results.

 #### Poetry Configuration
 `cpip pack` internally sets `settings.virtualenvs.create` to `false`,